avine/formation-angular-base/doc/course/public/02_workspace.md

 </div>
 </div>

-*😉 This training is based on the latest style guide recommandations*
+*😉 This course is based on the latest style guide recommandations*

 Notes :